-Use the startstats command to start the collection of statistics for both VDisks and MDisks.
+Use the startstats command to start the collection of statistics for both virtual disks and managed disks.

-▶── svctask - - startstats - - -interval - time_in_minutes - - →
+▶ svctask - startstats - -interval - time in minutes -

--interval time in minutes
+-interval time_in_minutes

 Specifies the time in minutes.
 This is the time interval between the gathering of statistics, between 15 and 60 minutes in increments of 1.